ngrok/ngrok-docs/docs/secure-tunnels/ngrok-agent/reference/index.md

 ---
-pagination_next: ngrok-agent/config
+pagination_next: secure-tunnels/ngrok-agent/reference/config
-sidebar_position: 1
+sidebar_position: 11
-title: Agent
+title: Reference
 ---

-# ngrok Agent
+# ngrok Agent Reference
 -----------

 The `ngrok` command includes everything you need to securely tunnel traffic to the internet as well as interact with the ngrok API.